 Joaquin Delta, and archiving these data into records stored on this website and database.
 Sarah also worked on a

 comprehensive inventory of primary production in the world's estuaries.
-She left to pursue graduate studies in the Earth
+She left to pursue her PhD in the Earth

 Sciences Department of Boston University.

 Valerie Greene was on this USGS project from June 2010 to November 2011.
 She has BS (2006) and MS (2010) degrees in Marine Biology from San Francisco State University.

 Valerie was responsible for collecting and processing water quality data for San Francisco Bay and Sacramento-San Joaquin Delta, and archiving these data on this website and database.
 MS Publication:

 Greene, V.E., L.J.
 Sullivan, J.K.
 Thompson, W.J Kimmerer.
 2011.
 Grazing impact of the invasive clam Corbula amurensis on the microplankton assemblage of the northern San Francisco Estuary.
 MEPS (431):183-193.

 Dr. Christian Grenz worked on the project from 1995-1996 as visiting scientist from the Université de la Mediterranee, Marseille, France.
 Christian conducted a special study

 to measure nutrient exchanges between the sediments and water column, following the weekly changes at two sites around the 1996 spring bloom in South San Francisco Bay.

 Grenz C., Cloern, J.E., Hager, S.W., and Cole, B.E., 2000, Dynamics of nutrient cycling and related benthic nutrient and oxygen fluxes during a spring phytoplankton bloom in south San Francisco Bay (USA)